The Pseudopower Dichotomy: The Pseudopower Dichotomy

-\end{description} \end{lemma} \begin{proof} It is clear that the two options are mutually exclusive.
-Suppose that Option~1 fails for~$\mu$.
+\begin{proof} It is clear that the two options are mutually exclusive as $\mu^+$ is always $\Gamma(\theta,\sigma)$-representable at $\mu$.
+Suppose that Option~1 fails for a cardinal~$\mu$.
 By definition, this means that for each $\xi<\mu$ there is a singular cardinal $\eta$ greater than $\xi$ such that

 and

 By Inverse Monotonicity (Proposition~\ref{inversemonotonicity}), this implies